AgenteDog/CoDtoUE4/README.md

 # HOW TO USE

 First you will need [C2M](https://github.com/sheilan102/C2M) and [Greyhound](https://github.com/Scobalula/Greyhound) to export the assets needed.
-The download links for both of these programs are in this download in the form of a shortcut.
-First use C2M.
+First use C2M:

 It will create 2 files (that are important);
 mp_mapname_xmodelList.txt - Use this file as a filter in Greyhound to extract necessary models only